asso04/AI-Stock-Analyzer/README.md

 This project is for **educational and research purposes only**.

+The LLM may continue generating or truncate its output, and it may be replaced by a more performant model.

 It does not constitute financial advice.
 Always perform independent analysis before making investment decisions.

 ---